 - 5.1 CJS will undertake an investigation in the event of an information security incident, using the forms attached in annexes one, two (where there is personal data involved) and three.
 The DPO will normally take the lead in investigating the incident, securing the assistance of other members of CJS staff where necessary. - 5.2 Information security incidents will require an initial response to investigate and contain the situation and a recovery plan including, where necessary, damage limitation.
 This may involve input from specialists across CJS and its shared service business partners, such as IT.
-In some situations it may be necessary to seek legal advice or to contact external stakeholders and suppliers. - 5.3 The Business Manager will be responsible for ensuring adequate support is provided to Staff members involved in the incident.
+In some situations it may be necessary to seek legal advice or to contact external stakeholders and suppliers.

+- 5.3 The Head of People will be responsible for ensuring adequate support is provided to staff members involved in the incident.
 They will also be responsible for managing conduct issues in relation to the incident. - 5.4 Depending on the nature of the incident, it may be necessary to suspend a staff member until the investigation is complete.
 If a suspension is recommended, business continuity arrangements must be put in place.
-If information has been lost or stolen, the DPO, with assistance from other members of CJS staff, will try to recover the information. - 5.5 The CJS Senior Management Team (or representatives from the team) will approve any action taken.
+If information has been lost or stolen, the DPO, with assistance from other members of CJS staff, will try to recover the information. - 5.5 The Chief Executive (or Director of Operations) will approve any action taken.